surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 `python run.py app`

-B. Get the IPv4 Public IP found on the EC2 console.
+C. Get the IPv4 Public IP found on the EC2 console.
 Add ":3000" to this IP address to view the page in the web browser.

 ## Makefile and Testing
 Running the following will sequentially run all the above listed steps (except running the webapp) AND also execute the automated tests: